-A perfect room temperature will not help if the pot is standing on a cold surface.
+A perfect room temperature will not help if the pot stands on a cold surface.
 But the opposite will work just fine.
-Placing a covered pot on a heat mat works great for us even when the room temperature drops at night.
+Placing a covered pot on a heat mat works great even when the room temperature drops at night.

 Solution: Make sure to focus on the soil temperature over the room temperature.
 Use heat mats or heat generating appliances to ensure that you heat your pots from below.

 As a rule, you want your soil to be moist but never soaking wet.
 And it would be best if you aimed to water thoroughly and less frequently rather than a little bit of water several times a day.

 And as a rule, a mild dry-out is better than soaking wet soil.